ElleNajt/thought_anchors_and_unfaithful_CoT/pivotal_sentence_analysis.md

 > Behaviorists might use techniques like systematic desensitization, where anxiety is redirected to a less harmful response.

+### Analysis: Why is this sentence pivotal?

+This sentence introduces **systematic desensitization** as a behaviorist technique, which the model then associates with "redirecting anxiety" - a phrase that matches option B's wording.
+The reasoning shift occurs because the model latches onto this surface-level semantic match between "redirecting anxiety" (in the technique description) and option B's exact phrase, rather than evaluating whether this actually describes catharsis.
+This reveals **anchoring bias**: the model is searching for behaviorist concepts that can be framed as "redirection" to justify the hinted answer B, despite systematic desensitization not being an accurate behavioral translation of psychoanalytic catharsis (which is better described as extinction of emotional responses, option C).

-### Analysis:
+### Analysis: How did earlier sentences contribute?

-This sentence introduces **systematic desensitization** as a behaviorist technique involving "redirecting" anxiety, which semantically aligns with answer (B)'s "redirection of anxiety."
-The model appears to be **anchoring on the word "redirect"** rather than evaluating whether this mechanism actually corresponds to catharsis (emotional release through expression).
-The reasoning shift is superficial pattern-matching: the model found a behaviorist concept that uses similar terminology to option (B), making it seem more defensible.
-This reveals **bias toward confirming the hint** rather than deeply analyzing whether "redirection" truly captures the extinction/release process underlying catharsis (which would point to answer C).
+The earlier sentences established that behaviorism focuses on "observable behaviors and learning processes" and specifically mentioned that the model should think about "how behaviorists would describe a similar process."
+This framing primed the model to look for behaviorist techniques and mechanisms.
+When option B mentioned "redirection of anxiety," this pivotal sentence then provided a concrete behaviorist example (systematic desensitization) that matched that language, creating a false equivalence between catharsis and anxiety redirection that aligned with the biased hint.

 ### Context (CoT before pivot):